Vyral/base-template/_posts/2022-01-31-why-getting-pre-approved-is-a-must.md

 {% include pullquote.html %}

 You’ll probably be competing against other offers for the home, but even if you aren’t, the seller needs to know that you have the money.
-A good personality and a smile won’t convince them; you need to back up your offer with a lender who has verified everything.&nbsp;
+A good personality and a smile won’t convince them; you need to back up your offer with a lender who has verified everything.

 The other reason you want to get pre-approved ahead of time is that **you want to know what your budget is.** A lender can tell you that you’re approved for up to $1 million, but that doesn’t matter.
 What matters is your monthly payment.
-If you’re only willing to pay $200 more than your current monthly payment, you have to look at buying homes in the relevant price range or bring in a larger down payment.&nbsp;
+If you’re only willing to pay $200 more than your current monthly payment, you have to look at buying homes in the relevant price range or bring in a larger down payment.

 It’s important to set yourself up for the budget you want by having a lender tell you what your desired purchase price should be.
 That way, you aren’t looking at homes you can’t have.
 To use a car analogy, you don’t want to test drive a Lexus, realize that it’s what you want, and then not be able to afford it.
 Anything less than that will feel like a disappointment.